 Managers are accountable for a company’s efficiency and operational performance.
 And they see controlling processes and protocols as the way to do the job.
 The biggest fear managers have is losing control.
 They fear that they will not be able to demonstrate to workers how they want things done unless they are with them every step of the way.

-Most first-time managers only get looped in on low-level mails which offer little context to recruitment processes.
-The ensuring gap between hiring and staffing requirements means that the new hires onboarded to a team may not always be an exact, strategic fit.
+Most first-time managers only get looped in on low-level emails which offer little context to recruitment processes.
+The ensuing gap between hiring and staffing requirements means that the new hires onboarded to a team may not always be an exact strategic fit.
 This means the manager whose team the new employee is assigned, would have to involve himself or herself closely till the new join gains their footing.
 This is how a micromanager defaults to such a style of supervision, making it a habit that is difficult to curb.

 A micro-managerial lifestyle is detrimental to both the person doing the managing and the person being managed.
 It causes managers to track the in-seat hours rather than the results the team reaches by the deadline.
 This practice results in workers putting in overtime and being stretched thinly.